microsoft/service-fabric-observer/Documentation/Observers.md

 #### Compression

 All dmp files are compressed to zip files before uploading to your storage account over the Internet.
-By default, the compression level is set to Optimal, which means the files will are compressed to the *smallest size possible*.
+By default, the compression level is set to Optimal, which means the files will be compressed to the *smallest size possible*.
 You can change this in configuration to Fastest or NoCompression.
-It's up to you.
+We do not recommend NoCompression.
+The choice is yours to own.

 Optimal: Best compression, uses more CPU for a short duration (this should not be an issue nor a deciding factor).
 Fastest: Fastest compression, uses less CPU than Optimal, produces non-optimally compressed files.